These Instant Pot Crispy Potatoes are a fast and easy way to get these delicious spuds on your dinner table!

 Servings 4 servings

-Let me show you how to use an Instant Pot or pressure cooker to make spuds with crispy exteriors and fluffy interiors in no time flat.
+Let me show you how to use an Instant Pot to make potatoes with crispy exteriors and fluffy interiors in no time flat!

 Ingredients